TomAugspurger/TomAugspurger.github.io/content/posts/gpu-accelerated-zarr.md

 ### Computation

-This is example is primarily focused on the data loading portion of a Zarr workload, so the computation is secondary.
+This example is primarily focused on the data loading portion of a Zarr workload, so the computation is secondary.
 I just threw in a bunch of matrix multiplications / reductions (which GPUs tend to do quickly).